-Here we are at the beginning of a new spotlight, and this is honestly one I’ve wanted to do for a while now.
-Riverside’s “Anno Domini High Definition” is full of depression and introspection concerning the new modernity, the developing apathy and robotic lives in consumerist society.
+Here we are at the beginning of a new spotlight, and this is honestly one I’ve wanted to write for a while now.
+Riverside’s “Anno Domini High Definition” is full of depression and introspection concerning the new modernity; the developing apathy and robotic lives we live within our consumerist society.

 Is this the life we were meant to live?
-Is life meant to be this chaotic and pointless?
+Is life meant to be this random and pointless?
 “Here, you have to run as fast as you can to stay in the same place.”
 This isn’t right.
+That isn’t the way things are meant to be.

 2. Driven to Destruction